liqd/adhocracy3/src/adhocracy_core/docs/rest_api.rst

     >>> svrs1_path != svrs0_path
     True

-Whenever a IVersionable contains 'follows' link(s) to preceding versions, there should be a top-level 'root_versions' element listing the version of their root elements. 'root_versions' is a set, which means that order doesn't matter and duplicates are ignored.
+Whenever a IForkableVersionable contains 'follows' link(s) to preceding versions, there should be a top-level 'root_versions' element listing the version of their root elements. 'root_versions' is a set, which means that order doesn't matter and duplicates are ignored.
 In this case, it points to the